DC | MD | VA Military Medical Malpractice Lawyer

 Ready to Review Your Claim for Free with a Military Medical Malpractice Lawyer?

 Are you a non-active duty service member who was harmed due to military medical negligence?
-Were your dependents injured at a military medical facility?
+Did your dependents experience malpractice at a military medical facility?
 In either case, the experienced legal team at Bertram Law Group, PLLC can help.

 We’ve helped military dependents and non-active duty service members hold negligent doctors accountable through the Federal Tort Claims Act.
 While financial compensation can’t undo your injuries, it can help restore peace of mind and allow you to focus on putting your life back together.

-If you believe you have a valid claim, it’s important to speak with an attorney right away.
+If you believe you have a valid claim, it’s important to speak with a lawyer right away.
 To schedule a free case evaluation, contact our military medical malpractice lawyers in Washington, D.C. now.